[Date changed–posted 11/13/23 (last revised 10/28/21)]

 3. Issuance of Permit

 a.
 Any person, vendor, or organization desiring to operate a temporary food establishment or a mobile unit shall submit an electronic application for a temporary food service permit.
-The application form can be found at the EH&S website: http://www.depts.ttu.edu/ehs/web/tempfoodpermit.aspx
+The application form can be found at the EHS website: https://www.depts.ttu.edu/ehs/publichealth/foodestablishment/food-permit-request.php.

 4. Suspension of Temporary Food Service Permit